Ghrshd/Movie-Discord-Bot/README.md

 - how to use lamda functions
 - Try and except in python
 - async functions in python
+- how to use discord and IMDB api

 List of Commands